 Wood shrinks and expands as it loses and gains moisture content, particularly perpendicular to its grain.
 Take wood shrinkage into account when designing and installing connections.
 The effects of wood shrinkage are increased in multiple lumber connections, such as floor-to-floor installations.
 This may result in the nuts for the vertical rod system becoming loose, requiring tightening (unless shrinkage compensating devices are installed).
-Section 2304.3.3 of the 2015 IBC requires wood structures supporting more than two floors and a roof be analyzed for the effects of wood shrinkage.
-Refer to the Wood Shrinkage Calculator for more information.
+Section 2304.3.3 of the 2018 IBC requires wood structures supporting more than two floors and a roof be analyzed for the effects of wood shrinkage.
+Refer to the wood shrinkage web application on strongtie.com/software for more information.
 See ICC-ES ESR-2320 for additional information on Simpson Strong-Tie take-up devices.

 Local and/or regional building codes may require meeting special conditions, such as rod elongation limits.
 Also, building codes often require special inspection of anchors installed in concrete and masonry.
 For compliance with these requirements, it is necessary to contact the local and/or regional building authority.
 Except where mandated by code, Simpson Strong-Tie products do not require special inspection.